 Now let’s say you have a comment on that same paragraph from an editorial critique.
 That comment reads: “This section covers a necessary jump in time, but doesn’t tell us how Owen is feeling after the previous scene, so it comes across as perfunctory; Owen also seems too stoic.”

-The editorial letter references this comment as an example of a problem that pops up periodically in the manuscript – you know when to use summary, but the language is often emotionally flat, dragging down the book’s narrative pacing.
+The editorial letter references this comment as an example of a problem that pops up a lot in the manuscript – you know when to use summary, but the language is often emotionally flat, dragging down the book’s narrative pacing.

 Armed with that feedback, you go through your book and revise the exposition sections.
 Not only have you fixed the original boring sentences, you’ve also learned something to look out for when revising future work (and you’ve started learning how to avoid the flaw in the first place).